Measuring Bias in AI Models: An Statistical Approach Introducing N-Sigma: Measuring Bias in AI Applications

 \subsubsection{The N-Sigma method}

-The 5-sigma method in particle physics refers to the probability in a mass spectrum of having a statistical fluctuation (a peak) in the background.
+The 5-Sigma method in particle physics refers to the probability in a mass spectrum of having a statistical fluctuation (a peak) in the background.
 The probability ($p$-value) of a chance peak must not exceed 5$\sigma$ of a normalised Gaussian distribution.
 The sigma ($\sigma$) is the deviation from the mean ($\mu$) of the distribution that includes approximately 68\% (34\% on each side of the mean) of the data.
-If we select two sigmas from the mean, we would have around the 95\% of the data (see Fig. \ref{fig:5sigmas}).
+If we select two sigmas from the mean, we would have around the 95\% of the data.
 If we select 5 sigma, the samples not included are only about a $3 \times 10^{-7}$\%.

-When searching for discovery, the data statistic used to discriminate between background only (known as the null hypothesis $H_{0}$) and "background plus signal" ($H_{1}$) is usually the $L_{1}$/$L_{0}$ likelihood ratio for the two hypotheses; and the 5$\sigma$ criterion is applied to the observed value of this ratio, as compared with its expected distribution assuming just background \cite{lyons2013sigma}.
+When searching for discovery, the data statistic used to discriminate between background only (known as the null hypothesis $H_{0}$) and ``background plus signal" ($H_{1}$) is usually the $L_{1}$/$L_{0}$ likelihood ratio for the two hypotheses; and the 5$\sigma$ criterion is applied to the observed value of this ratio, as compared with its expected distribution assuming just background \cite{lyons2013sigma}.
+In this work the N-Sigma method can be expressed as:

-For several applications, 5-sigma is an accepted convention, although skeptics doubt that it is sensible to use it, claiming that it is very rare for statistical probability distributions to accurately describe reality so far out in the tails.
-The Jeffreys-Lindley Paradox draws attention to the way a fixed significance level for discovery does not cope with a situation where the amount of data is increasing \cite{jeffreys1939theory,lindley1957paradox}.
-There is no standard for the number of sigmas, it simply depends on how confidently you want to reject a hypothesis.